 While we are definitely not asserting that animals possess rational or intellectual souls – these are unique to human beings, who alone are created in the image of God – we do not agree with the assertion that they cannot exist after death or that the life principle (or soul) of animals is nothing more than a sensitive and instinctive life force.
 We believe there is something more there, at least with some animals.

 Anyone who has been around certain animals knows that certain animals demonstrate individuality, an ability to learn and reason, and even personalities.
 Two animals of the same species will have different proclivities and interests.
 Their mode of operation is not completely instinctive or based purely on sensory response and reaction.
 For example, some cats are very curious, while others are not.
 Some dogs like a certain activity, while others do not.
-St. Gregory Nazienzen said the following about animals.
+St. Gregory Nazianzen said the following about animals.

-St. Gregory Nazienzen, Second Theological Oration (Oration 28), #’s 23-26, A.D.
+St. Gregory Nazianzen, Second Theological Oration (Oration 28), #’s 23-26, A.D.
 381: “Shall I reckon up for you the differences of the other animals, both from us and from each other – differences of nature, and of production, and of region, and of temper, and as it were of social life?
 How is it that some are gregarious and others solitary, some herbivorous and others carnivorous, some fierce and others tame, some fond of man and domesticated, others untamable and free?
 And some we might call bordering on reason and power of learning, while others are altogether destitute of reason… some strong, others weak, some apt at self-defense, others timid and crafty… some attached to one spot, some amphibious; some delight in beauty and others are unadorned… Is this not the clearest proof of the majestic working of God?”